fruchtspritz3r/ubuntu/README.md

 # ubuntu
 Some steps after the Installation!

-This is my tutorial, what I do to my installation of a clean Ubuntu installation.
+This is my tutorial, what I do to my installation of a clean Ubuntu.

 Gnome Extensions